 Make your headings easy to read and descriptive.
 Explain what the content below them is about, so if people are scrolling through, they can see it straight away.

 Then keep your copy short.
 Data suggests that emails under 200 words long are most likely to be engaged with.

 We carry out our own bi-annual deliverability tests on the most popular email marketing platforms.
-We found that email deliverability averages at 85.2%, meaning that 14.8% of all emails go missing or are caught by the spam filters.
+We found that email deliverability averages at 81%, meaning that 19% of all emails go missing or are caught by spam filters.

 Abandoned cart emails make you money.
 Fact.